 Debuting at Geneva and arriving in the UK in the summer, the VIVA will be the latest addition to Vauxhall's small car range joining the ADAM and the new Corsa.

 With a name that pays homage to Vauxhall's original Viva made from 1963 to 1979, the all-new VIVA shares the original's philosophy of clean lines, durability and practicality.
 It is designed for modern, everyday life and at 3.68 metres long is practical and spacious, providing room for up to five people.

-After first appearing in the ADAM ROCKS AIR and subsequently the New Corsa, VIVA is the latest Vauxhall to feature its new 1.0-litre three-cylinder ECOTEC engine.
+After first appearing in the ADAM and subsequently the New Corsa, VIVA is the latest Vauxhall to feature its new 1.0-litre three-cylinder ECOTEC engine.
 Specially-developed for VIVA, this 75PS powertrain is smooth, punchy and efficient, and is mated to a slick five-speed transmission.

 Like its stablemates, ADAM and Corsa, VIVA is fully-connected thanks to the IntelliLink infotainment system, which allows seamless integration of Apple iOS and Android devices.